AfaMadza/GIPSY/README.md

    **Directory**   |   **Description**
    -------------- | ---------------------
-   components | Contains React.js components relating to UI, Navigation, Requests, Logos and the Footer hoc | Contains higher order components store | Includes actions and reducers necessary for mapping state to props and props to dispatch assets | Contains logos and images used throughout the application
+   components | Contains React.js components relating to UI, Navigation, Requests, Logos... hoc | Contains higher order components store | Includes actions and reducers necessary for mapping state to props and dispatch to props assets | Contains logos and images used throughout the application

 ### Usage and Installation